zivkaplan/Fake-Google-homepage/README.md

-Exercise from "The Odin Projet".

-copying google homepage.
+#fake Googe homepage

+non-functional clone of the the Google homepage.
+This was an exercise from "The Odin Projet" course for shaping some HTML and CSS skills.